DefaultGen/simple-denote.nvim/README.md

 4. `20240601T200121.md`
 5. `20240601T213392==1a1--i-have-a-signature__denote_coolstuff.md`

 That's almost this does: open a file.
 I have overcomplicated my notes too many times with fancy Org Mode and Zettelkasten systems and this is my minimalist endgame.
-This readme is just overly long to guide any first time Neovim users coming from the Emacs side.

 # Installation / Config